-Later, linguists established that phonetic characters were also used to spell native Egyptian words in research that was undertaken between 1822–1824.
+Later, linguists established that phonetic characters were also used to spell native Egyptian words in research that was undertaken between 1822 to 1824.

 Recognized instantly for providing the Ancient Greek translation of an Egyptian law, it is one of the most famous archaeological artifacts in the entire world.

-However, it was so unfortunately so invaluable that it was seized by the British and transported — like so many other artifacts of world history — to the British Museum, where it is, like the Parthenon Marbles, still on display today.
+However, it was unfortunately so invaluable that it was seized by the British and transported—like so many other artifacts of world history—to the British Museum, where it is, like the Parthenon Marbles, still on display today.

 The gray stela, made of granodiorite, is just as stunningly elegant today as it was in antiquity, but it is the meaning it has imparted to the understanding of world history that makes it so priceless.

-However, the story behind the laws that were written down on the stone are fascinating in their own right, and they impart a great deal of knowledge to us today of the Ptolemaic dynasty, which of course began when a soldier of Alexander the Great was chosen to be Pharaoh.
+However, the story behind the laws that were written down on the stone are fascinating in their own right, and they impart a great deal of knowledge to us today of the Ptolemaic dynasty, which began after the death of Alexander the Great, when one of his generals was chosen to be Pharaoh.

-One of a series of carved stelas that were erected all around Egypt as the Great Revolt, which took place from 206–186 B.C., unfolded, these stones were inscribed with the Third Memphis Decree.
+One of a series of carved stelas that were erected all around Egypt as the Great Revolt, which took place from 206 to 186 B.C, unfolded, were inscribed with the Third Memphis Decree.

 This law, issued by Egyptian priests in Memphis in the year 196 B.C. to laud the achievements of the fifth Ptolemaic ruler, would also serve as evidence supporting the cult of the young king.

-The young pharaoh was not over the age of 14 when the decree was inscribed on the Rosetta Stone, with the recording of the law in three languages so that no one could fail to understand it — or fail to be impressed with the young Pharaoh’s power.
+The young pharaoh was not over the age of fourteen when the decree was inscribed on the Rosetta Stone, with the recording of the law in three languages so that no one could fail to understand it—or fail to be impressed with the young Pharaoh’s power.

-As reported in Archaeology Magazine, The decree in effect chronicles Ptolemy V’s victory over a group of native Egyptians who were violently resisting Hellenistic rule in the Nile Delta.
-Little about the revolt has been known — until recently, when archaeologists began excavations in the part of the delta that was the scene of the bloody fight.
+As reported in the magazine Archaeology, The decree in effect chronicles Ptolemy V’s victory over a group of native Egyptians who were violently resisting Hellenistic rule in the Nile Delta.
+Little about the revolt has been known—until recently when archaeologists began excavations in the part of the delta that was the scene of the bloody fight.